Frequently asked questions about co-operation negotiations

 We are there for you

 Nearly everyone considers co-operation negotiations and the termination of employment distressing.
 You should not try to cope alone – get professional help open-mindedly.
-Our career service includes psychological services to our members, as well as advice on job seeking and career planning issues.

 Financial support during unemployment